NREL/openstudio-standards/data/openstudio_standards_data/README.md

 ## Future Enhancements
 - Add input validation to the functions used to generate/export the database and the OpenStudio-Standards data
 - Add a command line interface to perform the generation/export/modification
-- Additional code versions
+- Add data for additional code versions
-- Direct query to the database to avoid having to store two sets of JSON data files
+- Support queries to the database to avoid having to store two sets of JSON data files when running OpenStudio-Standards
-- Move database to a different repository; updates to the OpenStudio-Standards data would be made through automated PRs every time updates would be made to the data repository
+- Move database to a different repository; Updates to the OpenStudio-Standards data would be made through automated PRs every time updates would be made to the data repository
 ## Contribute
 ### Code Formatting
 Consistent code formatting is enforced by using the [Black Python code formatter](https://github.com/psf/black).
 Tests are run to make sure that any changes to the code is consistent with Black's formatting standards.
 Before creating a pull request and after installing Black, run `black -l 88 ./` to format all Python files within this directory.